-The merger agreement provides for a transaction in which PAS will merge with and into Metro.
+The merger agreement provides for a transaction in which PBG will merge with and into Metro.
 Metro will be the surviving corporation in the merger.
 After completion of the merger, the certificate of incorporation of Metro in effect as of the effective time of the merger will be the certificate of incorporation of the surviving corporation, and the bylaws of Metro in effect as of the effective time of the merger will be the bylaws of the surviving corporation, in each case until amended in accordance with applicable law.
 After completion of the merger, the directors and officers of Metro will be the directors and officers of the surviving corporation until their successors are duly elected or appointed and qualified in accordance with Metro's bylaws and applicable law.
-PepsiCo has agreed that, for a period of six years after the effective time of the merger, it will cause to be maintained in effect provisions in the surviving corporation's certificate of incorporation and bylaws regarding elimination of liability of directors, indemnification of directors, officers and employees and advancement of expenses that are no less advantageous to the intended beneficiaries than the corresponding provisions in existence on the date of the merger agreement in PAS' restated certificate of incorporation and amended and restated bylaws.
-See "Interests of Certain Persons in the Merger-Indemnification and Insurance" beginning on page 162 of this proxy statement/prospectus.
+PepsiCo has agreed that it will cause to be maintained in effect provisions in the surviving corporation's certificate of incorporation and bylaws regarding elimination of liability of directors, indemnification of directors, officers and employees and advancement of expenses that are no less advantageous to the intended beneficiaries than the corresponding provisions in existence on the date of the merger agreement.
+See "Interests of Certain Persons in the Merger-Indemnification and Insurance" beginning on page [-] of this proxy statement/prospectus.